AngryMaciek/warlock/README.md

 [_demon_](https://github.com/robjohnnoble/demon_model) (deme-based oncology model) is a flexible framework for modelling intra-tumour population genetics with varied spatial structures and modes of cell dispersal.
 It is primarly designed for computational biologists and mathematicians who work in the field of ecology on a cellular level; investiaging mechanisms behind tumour evolution.

 The following repository encapsulates _demon_ into an automated and reproducible _snakemake_ workflow in order to simplify parallel simulations to all users.
-Just as a [warlock](https://en.wikipedia.org/wiki/Warlock), it can spawn multiple demons (as cluster jobs), provided enough mystic powers (computational resources) are available.
+Just as a regular [warlock](https://en.wikipedia.org/wiki/Warlock_(Dungeons_%26_Dragons)), it can spawn multiple demons (as cluster jobs), provided enough mystic powers (computational resources) are available.

 ## Installation